Authentication

 Access tokens represent user authorization and must be protected from unauthorized access.
 Store tokens in HTTP-only cookies for security:

-- Cannot be accessed by client-side JavaScript
+- HTTP-only cookies cannot be accessed by client-side JavaScript

-- Protected against cross-site scripting (XSS) attacks
+- HTTP-only cookies are protected against cross-site scripting (XSS) attacks

-There are two approaches for storing access tokens securely in Nordcraft:
+There are two approaches for storing access tokens securely in Nordcraft.

 Use redirect authentication